Capt. Alvin Charles Poweleit, M. D.

 As he marched, Alvin saw bodies of the dead lying along the road.
 He believed there were ten bodies for every mile.
 The bodies were bloated from lying in the sun and had maggots crawling on them.
 Alvin also witnessed three Filipinos have their heads cut off for giving rice to the Prisoners of War.

 All these things built up in Alvin until he snapped.
 When a Japanese guard approached to hit a POW, Alvin grabbed him and snapped his neck.
-He and another POWs hid the guard's body and gun in the undergrowth.
+He and other POWs hid the guard’s body and a gun in the undergrowth.
 As he continued the march, he heard the guards call the missing guards name.
-As far as Alvin knew, the guard's body was never found.
+As far as Alvin knew, the guard’s body was never found.

 At San Fernando, Alvin and the other prisoners were crammed into boxcars.
 They rode in the cars until they reached Capas.
 There, they disembarked from the cars and walked the last six miles to Camp O’Donnell.